RP-lab-cancer/rp-lab-website/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Research

-Welcome to the Róża&Piotr (RP) Lab at Loyola University Chicago.
+Welcome to the RP Lab at Loyola University Chicago.
 We study how long non-coding RNAs (lncRNAs) drive heterogeneity in ER+ breast cancer through their structure and function, and how transient oncogenes and premalignant microenvironments govern the earliest steps of malignant transformation.
 Our translational research integrates primary patient-derived organoids, mouse models, molecular approaches, and computational biology to connect fundamental discoveries in RNA biology and cancer genetics to novel therapeutic and diagnostic strategies.

 {% include search-info.html %}